 - The construction-on-demand nature of, and relatively short development cycle for, industrial properties allow developers to match supply more closely with prevailing market demand, resulting in greater stability in market occupancy levels and rental rates. - Industrial properties are often net leased pursuant to leases that require tenants to pay many operating costs, and such leases frequently include built-in rental increases.
 This provides stability of cash flow and reduces the impact of inflation. - Industrial properties are less management intensive than most other classes of real estate, thereby reducing both operating and administrative expenses. - Despite changes in manufacturing and delivery processes, industrial property construction, design and layout have changed little over the last thirty years, thus extending the useful economic life of industrial buildings. - Industrial properties generally require lower tenant improvement expenditures by the landlord to induce tenants to lease space than do other types of commercial property.
-Frequently, tenants make substantial improvements to the properties which increases the likelihood of the while maintaining high occupancies.
-The Company also has sought to increase the size of its portfolio by developing additional properties.
+Frequently, tenants make substantial improvements to the properties which increases the likelihood of the tenant renewing its lease.